Pioneer Classes Dissertation Research Award

 The Clinical Child Psychology Program Pioneer Classes Dissertation Research Award is designed to facilitate the completion of exceptional dissertation research in clinical child and adolescent psychology.
 CCPP students who have successfully defended the master's thesis are eligible to apply for the award.
 The award will be used to fund new research leading to completion of the dissertation.
 The dissertation project must be chaired by a CCPP faculty member.
 The award will be in the amount of $1,000.
 Applications will be considered annually, with a submission deadline of September 15.

-Applications will be evaluated by a committee made up of one former student of the CCPP (who is unacquainted with the applicant) and two external reviewers chosen by the CCPP faculty (possibly including those proposed by the applicant).
+Applications will be evaluated by a committee of three psychologists, made up of at least one graduate of the CCPP and up to two additional external reviewers chosen by the CCPP faculty (possibly including those proposed by the applicant).
 Committee members will evaluate the masked proposals based on the following characteristics: innovation, potential to impact clinical/developmental literature or practice (i.e., potential for publication), methodological rigor, feasibility, and appropriateness of budget to scope of project (see attached score sheet).
 Based on their evaluation of these characteristics, each committee member will score the proposals in terms of the characteristics noted above.
 Applications with a mean total score of less than 35 will be considered "below threshold."
 The CCPP faculty will review the evaluations and scores provided by the committee members, and will grant the award to the student with the highest mean score.
 If only one proposal is submitted in a given year, funding will be granted if the committee determines that the proposal meets minimum criteria for acceptability (mean total score > 35).
 Reviewers will be offered a $100 honorarium for their review of the applications within one month.
 Announcement of the award will be made by the program director by November 1.
 Funds will become available November 15, and must be expended by June 15 of the following year.

 The grantee/student will submit regular reports of research progress to the CCPP faculty, detailing expenditure of funds, and any significant deviations from the proposed budget.
 A final report and copy of the resulting manuscript will be submitted to the CCPP faculty at the conclusion of the project.